-If the communication is submitted by an organization, give the following information for the contact person authorized to represent the organization in connection with this communication:
+If the communication is submitted by an organization, please provide a letter provide the following information for the contact person authorized to represent the organization in connection with this communication:

-Name: Title/Position:
+Name: Title/Position: Telephone: Email:

+If the communication is submitted by a group of persons, please provide a letter containing the name and signature of each of those persons, together with the date of signature, indicating their agreement that the contact person represent them for the purposes of the communication.

+If the communicant(s) will be represented by legal counsel, or another representative, please provide a letter containing the name and signature of each communicant, together with the date of signature, indicating their agreement to be so represented.

+II.
 Party concerned

-Name of the State Party concerned by the communication:
+Name of the Party concerned by the communication:

+III.
 Facts of the communication

 Detail the facts and circumstances of the alleged non-compliance.
 Include all matters of relevance to the assessment and consideration of your communication.
-Explain how you consider that the facts and circumstances described represent a breach of the provisions the Convention:
+Explain how you consider that the facts and circumstances described represent a lack of compliance with the provisions the Convention:

-Nature of alleged non-compliance

-Indicate whether the communication concerns a specific case of a person’s rights of access to information, public participation or access to justice being violated as a result of non-com- pliance or relates to a general failure to implement, or to implement correctly, (certain of) the provisions of the Convention by the Party concerned:
+IV.
 Provisions of the Convention relevant for the communication

-List as precisely as possible the provisions (articles, paragraphs, subparagraphs) of the Con- vention that the Party concerned is alleged to not comply with:
+List as precisely as possible the provisions (articles, paragraphs, subparagraphs) of the Convention that the Party concerned is alleged to not comply with:

+V. Nature of alleged non-compliance

+For each of the above provisions which you allege to be in non-compliance, please clearly explain how you consider that the Party concerned has failed to comply with that provision based on the facts of your case.
+(Please provide as attachments to your communication any key supporting documentation that will help to substantiate your allegations):

+Also indicate whether the communication concerns a specific case of a person’s rights of access to information, public participation or access to justice being violated as a result of the non-compliance of the Party concerned or whether it relates to a general failure by the Party concerned to implement, or to implement correctly, the said provisions of the Convention by the Party concerned.
+If you consider that the non-compliance concerns a general failure by the Party concerned, please provide as attachments to your communication any key supporting documentation that will help to substantiate that it is a general failure:

-Use of domestic remedies or other international procedures
+VI.
+Use of domestic remedies

-Indicate if any domestic procedures have been invoked to address the particular matter of non-compliance which is the subject of the communication and specify which procedures were used, when which claims were made and what the results were:
+Describe which, if any, domestic procedures have been invoked to address the particular matter of non-compliance which is the subject of the communication.
+Specify which procedures were used, when, which claims were made, what the results were and whether there are any other domestic remedies available.

-If no domestic procedures have been invoked, indicate why not:
+If no domestic procedures have been invoked or if there are other domestic remedies available, explain why they have not been used.
+This information will be important for the Compliance Committee’s decision on admissibility of the case.

+VII.
+Use of other international procedures

-Indicate if any other international procedures have been invoked to address the issue of non-compliance which is the subject of the communication and if so, provide details (as for do- mestic procedures):
+Indicate if any international procedures besides the Aarhus Convention Compliance Committee have been invoked to address the issue of non-compliance which is the subject of the communication.
+If so, specify which procedures were used, when, which claims were made and what the results were:

+VII.
 Confidentiality